Motel Reimbursement for Homeless

 Stays in Airbnb

 Airbnb is an online marketplace for arranging lodging, primary home-stays, or vacation rentals.
-Reimbursements for stays in an airbnb must be made following the same conditions as motel reimbursements.
-The following applies to airbnb stays:
+Reimbursements for Airbnb stays must follow the same conditions as motel reimbursements.
+The following applies to Airbnb stays:

-- Airbnb stays are booked and paid electronically through their website.
+- Airbnb stays are booked and paid for electronically through the Airbnb website.

-- Off-line or cash payments are a violation of the Airbnb terms of service.
-(Airbnb does not accept cash payments and often times require a security deposit).
+- Offline or cash payments are a violation of Airbnb's terms of service.
+(Airbnb does not accept cash payments and often times requires a security deposit).

 - Airbnb guests are provided with an email receipt confirming that the reservation has been paid.

 - Airbnb users are able to contact the host.
-Therefore GA applicants/recipients must be able to provide this information to the EW in order to verify the stay.
+Therefore GA applicants/recipients must be able to provide this information to the SSBS in order to verify the stay.

-Reminder: If the stay was shared with other person(s), the payment be prorated accordingly.
+Reminder: If the stay was shared with other person(s), the payment must be prorated accordingly.

 Payments Made with Third Party Credit Cards

-Motel reimbursement payments are issued when a homeless applicant/recipient who incurred shelter expenses makes a request for reimbursement and all reimbursement criteria is met.
-Third party credit cards receipts are not acceptable form of verifying that the applicant/recipient incurred the expenses and are not allowed as valid receipts.
+Motel reimbursement payments are issued when a homeless applicant/recipient who incurred shelter expenses requests reimbursement and all reimbursement criteria are met.
+Third party credit card receipts are not an acceptable form of verifying that the applicant/recipient incurred the expenses and are not allowed as valid receipts.

 Motel Reimbursement Receipt - GA 39M

-The “Motel Reimbursement Receipt” (GA 39 M), is a mandatory form that must be completed by the EW to inform the applicant/recipient of the amount of GA grant in reserve for housing for the remaining of the month.
+The GA 39 M is a mandatory form that must be completed by the SSBS to inform the applicant/recipient of the amount of GA grant reserved for housing for the remaininder of the month.

-The GA 39M must be retrieved from the DEBS Forms Library; it must be completed manually, and it must be provided to the client every time a reimbursement is issued.
+The GA 39M must be retrieved from the DEBS Forms Library.
+It must be completed manually and provided to the client each time a reimbursement is issued.

 Calculating the Housing Assistance Payments